-- A dating relationship must have existed within the past 6 months; - The nature of the relationship must have been characterized by the expectation of affection or sexual involvement between the parties; and - The frequency and type of interaction between persons involved in the relationship must have included that the persons have been involved over time and on a continuous basis during the course of the relationship.
+- A dating relationship must have existed within the past 6 months; - The nature of the relationship must have been characterized by the expectation of affection or sexual involvement between the parties; and - The frequency and type of interaction between the persons involved in the relationship must have included that the persons have been involved over time and on a continuous basis during the course of the relationship.

 The term does not include violence in a casual acquaintanceship or violence between individuals who only have engaged in ordinary fraternization in a business or social context.

-WHAT IS REPEAT VIOLENCE
+WHAT IS REPEAT VIOLENCE?

-Under the provisions of Section 784.046 of the Florida Statutes, repeat violence means two incidents of violence or stalking one of which must have been within the last 6 months of filing a petition and must have been directed against the petitioner of the petitioner's immediate family member.
+Under the provisions of Section 784.046 of the Florida Statutes, repeat violence means two incidents of violence or stalking one of which must have been within 6 months of filing a petition and must have been directed against the petitioner or the petitioner's immediate family member.

-WHAT IS STALKING
+WHAT IS STALKING?

-Under the provisions of Section 784.048 of the Florida Statutes, stalking occurs when a person willfully, maliciously and repeatedly follows, harasses or cyber stalks another person.
+Under the provisions of Section 784.048 of the Florida Statutes, stalking occurs when a person willfully, maliciously, and repeatedly follows, harass, or cyber stalks another person.
 Aggravated stalking occurs when that person makes a credible threat to that person through stalking.
+It is important to report any violation of order(s) or this behavior.